josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 2. If so, explain:

    a.
 How would MT load the data and plot it on a map?
-What specific components would you use and how would you configure them to display the data?
+What specific components would you use, and how would you configure them to display the data?

    b.
 If they need to make minor changes, such as a change to the data types of a column in the model, how would they perform this in Power BI?

    c.
 How could they secure access to these reports to only their internal customer service agents?

 3. MT wants a way to monitor their data pipeline, including ETL, data preparation, and model training activities.
-How can they capture and visualize metrics to monitor for problems such as performance bottlenecks?
-How can they easily access the logs from a single location?
+How can they capture and visualize metrics to watch for problems such as performance bottlenecks?
+How can they quickly access the logs from a single location?

 **Prepare**